lukessmead/projects/README.md

 Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.
 Although mathematics will help you arrive at elegant and efficient methods, the use of a computer and programming skills will be required to solve most problems.

 Currently solved problems: 0002 / 0820

+### Bayesian Inference:

+A collection of notes, modified problem set solutions from a fourth year module, and additional exploration of Bayesian Inference.

+Topics:

+- Bayes Theorem